kemapak/blog/web/web-components.md

 - Pleasure to design and develop.

 ## Component based web architecture
 Component based web architecture is an approach for building web pages and applications with components.
 Develop each component independently and reuse them.

 You can make your components accessible, test them in isolation, and fixing issues and updating your code centrally.

 This approach also supports custom design systems very well (Given some common CSS for core items).
 Design also have more freedom and flexibility because they can update the design of a component (and common CSS) that will trickle to the entire application(s).
 Updating the look and feel, changing design systems will be done easier, cheaper and much faster.

+## Micro frontend web architecture (MFA)
+This approach even takes component based web architecture a step further, and build mini apps, with all the services, UI in one peace. _For example:_ We can build a calendar micro frontend that any web application can use by just adding the markup and necessary libraries.
+Another example could be a chat client that we can add to any web application.

 ## Parts of a web component
 ### 1 Custom elements